-Parent Node and Children Node.
-A node at the start of arrows is the parent node of the nodes at the end of arrows, which are called children node.
-A node can be simultaneously parent node and children node, except the root node and the leaf.
-The process of determining which feature/criteria to use to generate children nodes is called splitting.
-It is common practice to do binary splitting which means a parent node will have two children nodes.
+Parent Node and Children Node: A node at the start of arrows is the parent node of the nodes at the end of arrows, which are called children node.
+A node can be simultaneously a parent node and a child node, except the root node and the leaf.
+The process of determining which feature or criteria to use to generate children nodes is called splitting.
+It is common practice to do binary splitting, which means a parent node will have two child nodes.

-Depth and Pruning.
-The depth of a decision tree is defined as the length of the chain from the root node to the furthest leaf.
+Depth and Pruning: The depth of a decision tree is defined as the length of the chain from the root node to the furthest leaf.
 In the stroke risk case, the depth is 2.
 It is not necessary for a decision tree to be balanced.
 One branch of the tree can have a bigger depth of another branch if accuracy requires.
 The operation of removing children nodes, including grandchildren nodes and more, is called pruning, just like pruning a biological tree.

+Note

-One good thing about decision tree is its universality.
-The features don’t necessarily take discrete values, they can also take continuous numerical values.
-For example, if the weight is replaced with continuous numerical values, the splitting on high weight or not will be replaced by a node with criteria like weight > 200 pounds?
+One of the benefits of a decision tree is its universality.
+The features don’t necessarily take discrete values; they can also take continuous numerical values.
+For example, if weight is replaced with continuous numerical values, the splitting on high weight or not will be replaced by a node with criteria like weight > 200 pounds?

-Now, let’s go over the advantages of decision trees.
+Now, let’s go over the advantages of decision trees:

-The biggest advantage of decision tree is that it is easy to understand.
-For a person without any statistics or machine learning background, the decision tree is probably the easiest classification algorithm to understand.
+The biggest advantage of decision trees is they are easy to understand.
+For a person without any statistics or machine learning background, decision trees are the easiest classification algorithms to understand.

 The decision tree is not sensitive to data preprocessing and data incompletion.
 For many machine learning algorithms, data preprocessing is vital.
 For example, the unit of feature in gram or kilogram will influence the coefficient values of logistic regression.
 However, decision trees are not sensitive to the data preprocessing.
-The selection of the criteria will adjust automatically when the scale of the original data changes, but the splitting results will be unchanged.
+The selection of the criteria will adjust automatically when the scale of the original data changes, but the splitting results will remain unchanged.
 If we apply logistic regression on the stroke risk data, a missing value of a feature will break the algorithm.
-However, decision tree is more robust to achieve relatively stable result.
-For example, if a person who doesn’t smoke misses the weight data, he or she can be classified into the low risk or middle risk groups randomly ( of course there are better ways to decide like select the mode of records similar to it), but he or she won’t be classified into high risk groups.
+However, decision trees are more robust to achieve relatively stable result.
+For example, if a person who doesn’t smoke misses the weight data, he or she can be classified into the low risk or middle risk groups randomly ( of course there are better ways to decide, like select the mode of records similar to it), but he or she won’t be classified into high risk groups.
 This result is sometimes good enough for practical use.

-Explainability.
-When a decision tree is trained, you are not only getting a model, you also get a set of rules which you can explain to your boss or supervisor.
-This is also what I love the decision tree the most: explainability.
+Explainability: When a decision tree is trained, you are not only getting a model, you also get a set of rules which you can explain to your boss or supervisor.
+This is also why I love the decision tree the most.
 The importance of features can also be extracted.
-For example, in general, the closer the feature is to the root, the more importance the feature is in the model.
+For example, in general, the closer the feature is to the root, the more important the feature is in the model.
 In the stroke risk example, smoking is the root node which enjoys the highest feature importance.
 We will talk about how the positions of the features are decided in next chapter.

 Now, let’s also talk about the disadvantages of the decision tree.